Atient/Atient-UI-For-WeChat-Miniapp/README.md

 You can add `class` into all components' tag to change its looks.

 ##### 1. &emsp; load-image
-This is a image component that could show a local `.gif` befoe the web image loaded.
+This is a image component that could show a local `.gif` before the web image loaded.

 Firstly add code into your `.json` file to use the component,and then you can write in your `.wxml` file.
 If the component's name you defined is `load-image`, write like this:
 ```html